Nmedia - Fotolia

 Initial applications of quantum algorithms

 For traditional IT applications, quantum computers may work like accelerators for certain calculations, much like GPUs do today.
-However, since quantum computing is completely different from classical computers, they may be able to solve problems that CPUs and GPUs cannot, and will not.
+However, because quantum computing is completely different from classical computers, they may be able to solve problems that CPUs and GPUs cannot, and will not.

 "Quantum computing will likely be used to either speed up computations deep inside current machine learning or deep learning algorithms or provide completely alternative and much more efficient algorithms," said IBM's Sutor.